 Ratio Analysis: Meaning

 Ratio Analysis is a method to understand the liquidity position, efficiency of operations, profitability position, and solvency of a business organization.
-It is a quantitative technique that makes use of an organization’s financial statements such as the income statement and the balance sheet.
+It is a quantitative technique that uses an organization’s financial statements, such as the income statement and the balance sheet.
 The ratios and their analysis help us to gauge the financial performance of an organization over different reporting periods.
 It is particularly important for stakeholders such as the investors, suppliers, and creditors as it serves as a measurement tool of the company’s performance in quantitative terms.
 With ratios, it becomes easier to compare the performance of the company over the various reporting periods.
-Moreover, it becomes easier to compare a company’s performance with other companies of the same industry with ratios.
+Moreover, it becomes easier to compare a company’s performance with other companies in the same industry with the help of ratios.
 Let us now understand the importance of ratio analysis in detail.

 Importance of Ratio Analysis

-In the financial world we use various ratios.
+In the financial world, we use various ratios.
 The objective of analysis guides the type of ratios to be calculated.
-And of course, the input to be used for those ratios.
-We can find all the inputs or figures for the calculation of these ratios mostly in the financial statements of an organization.
+And, of course, the input to be used for those ratios.
+We can find all the inputs or figures for calculating these ratios mostly in the financial statements of an organization.
 Of course, some figures need to be derived before being inputted.
 The various categories of ratios that we usually calculate and use are liquidity ratios, profitability ratios, solvency ratios, efficiency ratios, coverage ratios, and market prospect ratios.
 Now let us look at the importance of these specific categories of ratios and their analysis.

 Summary of Overall Efficiency

 There is a significant volume of accounting data in any organization.
 Ratios are a way to summarize the financial position of a company.
-The users of these reports do not require to go through the elaborate financial statements again and again.
-They can simply calculate the ratios, analyze them and take the required action.
-They will give ample information on the overall efficiency and financial position of the organization.
+The users of these reports do not require to go through the elaborate financial statements repeatedly.
+They can calculate the ratios, analyze them and take the required action.
+They will give ample information on the organization’s overall efficiency and financial position.

-Ratios such as return on assets, return on equity, etc. help the users to understand the effectiveness with which a company earns a return on its assets.
+Ratios such as return on assets, return on equity, etc., help users understand the effectiveness with which a company earns a return on its assets.
 The gross margin ratio tells us about the company’s ability to generate returns on sales.
 The operating margin gives an overview of the company’s operational efficiency.
-Other efficiency ratios such as account receivables turnover ratio, inventory turnover ratio, etc. also tell us how efficient the working of the company is.
+Other efficiency ratios, such as account receivables turnover ratio, inventory turnover ratio, etc., also tell us how efficient the working of the company is.

 Measure of Financial Solvency

-Ratio analysis is a useful tool to measure the financial solvency or strength of a company.
+Ratio analysis is a useful tool to measure a company’s financial solvency or strength.
 The stakeholders can evaluate the results and make informed financial decisions.
-They can compare the ratios of present and past periods to ensure that the company is doing better than previous quarters or years.
+They can compare the ratios of present and past periods to ensure that the company is doing better than in previous quarters or years.
 Also, the comparison can happen of the ratios with other companies from the same sector or industry.
-This will help the users to understand the true financial position of a company.
+This will help the users understand the company’s true financial position.

-Stakeholders like shareholders can judge a company’s financial performance by using the P/E ratio or the dividend payout ratio or the earnings per share ratio.
-The debt to equity ratio is a useful metric for the creditors to measure the status of debt of the company in comparison to its equity.
-As also the debt repayment capacity of the company for timely repayment of interest and principal.
+Stakeholders like shareholders can judge a company’s financial performance by using the P/E ratio or the dividend payout ratio, or the earnings per share ratio.
+The debt to equity ratio is a useful metric for the creditors to measure the status of the company’s debt in comparison to its equity, as well as the debt repayment capacity of the company for timely repayment of interest and principal.

 Effective Planning and Coordination

-Variation from the budgeted value at various levels, achievement level ratios all that gives the scenario where the company did good and where it faulted and the reason therefor.
+Variation from the budgeted value at various levels and achievement level ratios all give the scenario where the company did good and where it faulted and the reason therefor.
 This analysis will help the management to take care of these aspects in future planning and budgeting.
-And thereby the company achieves budgetary success.
+And thereby, the company achieves budgetary success.

 Measure of Business Risk

-Ratio analysis helps us to identify the risks to the business and how the management is handling it.
-Calculation of leverage ratios such as the financial leverage and the operational leverage help the users to understand the risk levels of any business that arises out of external debt.
+Ratio analysis helps us identify the business’s risks and how management handles them.
+Calculation of leverage ratios such as the financial leverage and the operational leverage help the users understand the risk levels of any business that arises out of external debt.
 By looking at these ratios, a user can immediately get to know how much money the company has borrowed to finance its assets or to what extent a business can extend its operating income.

 Comparison and Decision Making

-Ratio analysis helps the stakeholders of a company to easily understand the financial position of the company instantly.
+Ratio analysis helps the stakeholders of a company to easily understand the company’s financial position instantly.
 They can make quick comparisons between companies of the same sector or industry.
 The stakeholders can evaluate how their company is performing.
 Ratio analysis reveals the true position of a company by providing a basis for comparison and not just mere numbers.
-For example, the information that the gross margin of a company is $5000 is of no use.
+For example, the information that a company’s gross margin is $5000 is of no use.
 It will be useful only when we use it as a ratio of gross margin to sales.
 This will help the users to immediately understand where the company is standing vis-à-vis its peers.
 Also, they can compare the ratios of previous years with the current year.
-This will help them to ensure the company is moving in the right direction.
+This will help them ensure the company is moving in the right direction.

 Conclusion: Importance of Ratio Analysis

 We can understand the importance of ratio analysis by the fact that it is an all-inclusive package for any business organization.
-These ratios represent almost every facet of an organization such as liquidity, solvency, efficiency, profitability, leverage as well as market value.
+These ratios represent almost every facet of an organization, such as liquidity, solvency, efficiency, profitability, leverage, and market value.
 Stakeholders can go through and use a number of ratios.
-They need not just rely upon one ratio to take their decisions.
+They need not just rely upon one ratio to make their decisions.